Updated: Nov 23, 2021

 Whether this occurs through the Pineal gland or not is debatable.
 Regardless, this is a very dangerous practice.
 Allowing humans to interact with fallen angels (who they would believe to be deceased relatives, aliens, descended masters, etc.) would be like an amateur boxer trying to get into the ring with Mike Tyson at his prime.
 There is simply no competition between a being that is thousands of years old and a finite human.

-History is also chock-full of secret societies and mystery religions that promise their devotees hidden knowledge through their own exclusive rites and rituals.
+History is also chock-full of secret societies and mystery religions that promise their devotees' hidden knowledge through their own exclusive rites and rituals.
 However, what these groups are really doing, is tapping into the demonic realm (principalities and powers) who hand out tantalizing tidbits of information and enlightenment, but only to allure these deceived humans to open themselves up for possession.
 IOW, the knowledge is the bait, and humans are the prize, same as the Garden of Eden, same as it’s always been.
-All of these groups, whether through pharmakia (drugs), witchcraft/necromancy, mystery religions, secret societies, all want to tap into the spiritual domain for knowledge, yet, they want to take the shortcut.
-This is very much the same situation as the Pharisees of Jesus day, who wanted the Kingdom, but did not want to make the necessary changes within themselves, to get it.
-Which is why Jesus told them,
+All of these groups, whether through pharmakia (drugs), witchcraft/ necromancy, mystery religions, secret societies, all want to tap into the spiritual domain for knowledge, yet, they want to take the shortcut.
+This is very much the same situation as the Pharisees of Jesus' day, who wanted the Kingdom but did not want to make the necessary changes within themselves, to get it.
+This is why Jesus told them,